troyaman/dsc-enterprise-deloitte-ws-first-codealong-deloitte-onl-webscrape-0111120/README.md

 First note that in `df['col_name']` we need 'quotations' around the column name.
 The quotations denote the column name is a **string**, Python's built in variable type for storing text.
 This can alternatively be replaced with double quotes `df["col_name"]`.
 In general, anything in quotations is a string in Python code.
 Occasionally, with very ill formatted column names with quotations in the names themselves, you may even need to wrap a name in triple quotes `df["""col_name"""]` .
 This will rarely happen in this particular context, but it's the general pattern for dealing with messy strings.

 Note that the second way, `df.col_name`, will only work if there are no spaces within the name of the column.
-Similar to tab completion with the command line, this is a primary reason why programmers use dashes (-) and underscores (_) in lieu of whitespace in their variable and file names.
+This is a primary reason why programmers use dashes (-) and underscores (_) in lieu of whitespace in their variable and file names.
 Also note that no quotations are used when using this format.
-(The column names have been stored as attributes of the DataFrame object!)
+(The column names have been stored as attributes of the DataFrame object!).

+Run each cell with shift+enter

 ```python